teamclouday/myVimRC/README.md

 ## My .vimrc configure file
-Be sure to `git clone` [Vundle](https://github.com/VundleVim/Vundle.vim) after using this configuration
+Be sure to install [vim-plug](https://github.com/junegunn/vim-plug) after using this configuration
-After that, do `:PluginInstall` to install whatever plugin it configures
+After that, do `:PlugInstall` to install whatever plugin it configures

 -----
 #### YouCompleteMe